jack32666/Extracting-features-from-multi-goal-datasets/README.md

 For more detail, please check https://github.com/clvrai/spirl

-Since the size of the dataset is too big to be uploaded in github, I will upload the google drive links to get access to the dataset :
+Since the size of the dataset is too big to be uploaded in github, I will upload google drive links to get access to the datasets :

 train : https://drive.google.com/uc?id=15fjt8QMC6xMpqTMftLF1RCWAe3jvklGb
         https://drive.google.com/uc?id=1aTz94EJYPU5A-h-EV5CxCIfd8io2e-EH